 What is Price Action?

 Price action is essentially the closest relative to order flow in FX and across all markets.
 It is the direct result of order flow.
 Thus, it has the fingerprints of bias, speed of buying/selling, where buying and selling is occurring (support/resistance) when a breakout is genuine and where a likely reversal is occurring.
 From the continuous flow of price action which pours onto our charts, all indicators are born and thus dependent upon it.
 Hence, understanding and being able to interpret price action becomes an essential component to our trading.
-It is a way to get into the essence behind what creates the indicators and most technical signals in the markets.
+Understanding price action is a way to get into the essence behind what creates the indicators and most technical signals in the markets.

 The 4 Staples